-Exercise Auto track the Seabed 1.
-2. Go to Tools > Seismic Interpretation .
-This is the interpretation system in Geocap.
-Select Interpetation folder: Click the Browse button,select the folder Seismic Interpretation and click OK .
-3. Select Ihorizon: Click the Browse button, select Seabed and click OK 4.
-Select the Seismic : Click the Belect button and click on the seismic line ATL-LOS-00-2 in the display window (with your left mouse button) 5.
-Change the Snap mode to Min 6.
-Change the Track mode to Auto 7.
-Keep the rest of the settings and click the 오 button.
-8. Zoom in close to the seabed, point the mouse cursor anywhere on the seabed and press the space> key.
-This will automatically interpret the seabed.
-9. Zoom out and see if the whole seabed was interpreted.
-If not, continue to press the <space></space> k ey where it is missing interpretation.
-10. When the whole seabed has been interpreted, click the 🔎 button.
+Auto track the Seabed

+- 1. Go to Tools > Seismic Interpretation.
+This is the interpretation system in Geocap. - 2.
+Select Interpetation folder: Click the browse button, select the folder Seismic Interpretation a nd click OK. - 3.
+Select Ihorizon: Click the browse button, select Seabed and click OK - 4.
+Select the Seismic: Click the button and click on the seismic line ATL-LOS-00-2 in the display window (with your left mouse button)

+- 5. Change the Snap mode to Min

+- 6. Change the Track mode to Auto

+- 7. Keep the rest of the settings and click the

+- 8. Zoom in close to the seabed, point the mouse cursor anywhere on the seabed and press the space> key.
+This will automatically interpret the seabed. - 9.
+Zoom out and see if the whole seabed was interpreted.
+If not, continue to press the <space> k ey where it is missing interpretation. - 10.
+When the whole seabed has been interpreted, click the

-We are now going to interpret the Sediment Base on the seismic line ATL-LOS-00-2.
+Complete the Sediment Base interpretation

-Exercise Complete the Sediment Base interpretation Change Ihorizon: Click the Browse button, select Sediment Base and click OK Change the Snap mode to Off Other the Snap in the second secon Click the Sediment base interpretation and click Complete the sediment base interpretation and click Close the seismic interpretation menu when you are done.
+- 1. Change Ihorizon: Click the browse button, select Sediment Base and click OK

+- 2. Change the Snap mode to Off

+- 3. Click the

+4. Complete the sediment base interpretation and click

+5. Close the seismic interpretation menu when you are done.